 Class B common stock is often the type of shares owned by the larger population of investors.
 While this stock does provide the shareholder with equity ownership, as all stock investments do, investors will not enjoy as much in the way of voting rights.

 Although not all companies will have such a dramatic difference in voting rights between Class A and Class B common stock as Berkshire Hathaway, it’s important to get an understanding of just how much your vote counts if you’re interested in actively taking part in corporate decisions brought to the table by the company’s board.

 In some cases, companies may designate more voting rights, priority in dividends, and liquidation priority to Class B common shares.
 While this is not the norm, it has led to the common misconception that Class B common stock is equal to preferred stock, but that couldn’t be farther from the truth — serving as yet another reason that taking the time to research your investment prior to making it is so important.

 Finally, advisory shares of common stock are often provided to advisors of young start-up companies in lieu of cash payments for their advice.
 However, these are not generally shares of the company.
-Instead, they act as options, giving advisors the option to purchase shares in the future at a heavily discounted rate.
+Instead, they act as options, giving advisors the option to purchase a predetermined number of shares in the future at a heavily discounted rate.